Editor Note: This is the perfect sequel rerun post to yesterday’s related Symbolism Will be Their Downfall

 I am not a doctor.
 At least, not a medical one.
 My username is a homage to a “young, somewhat uptight, Jewish doctor from Manhattan” whose “neurotic, almost Woody Allen-like, urban mindset” clashes with “the easy-going, community-minded people around him.”

 In addition, this operator links to interests of his.
 One stands out: Stop Islamization of America, an organization run by arch-Zionist Pam Geller.

 What is even more remarkable about Dr. Fleishman is how prolific he or she is.
 The German name “Fleishman” translated to English means “meat man.”
 It that supposed to be some sort of perv justice warrior SM pun?

-He has managed to crank out 20,000 edits and articles over the last three years, making him a major presence in the Wikipedia conspiracy space.
+He has managed to crank out 20,000 edits and articles over three years, making him a major presence in the Wikipedia conspiracy space.
 That is 18.26 per day, which suggests Fleishman may be a cadre or cell of several writers using the same contributor name.

-Of late, the so-called “doctor” writes (click user contributions) on subjects such as hit pieces on Ben Swann and James O’Keefe, Pizzagate (of course), and “fake news sites,” If you look at the time stamps of contributions, Wikipedia disinformation doesn’t appear to be “Dr. Fleishman’s” day job, but it would absorb nearly all his remaining waking hours.
+Of late, the so-called “doctor” writes (click user contributions) on subjects such as hit pieces on Ben Swann and James O’Keefe, Pizzagate (of course), and his declared “fake news sites,” If you look at the time stamps of contributions, Wikipedia disinformation doesn’t appear to be “Dr. Fleishman’s” day job, but it would absorb nearly all his remaining waking hours.
 Is this individual (or individuals) really so devoted to Crime Syndicate cover ups and disinformation that he/she/they toil for free?
 Winter Watch suspects not.